SpencerLeBard/Bug-Logger/readme.md

 ### Easy Monday
 * User is prompted "are you sure?" when closing a Bug ///// NOTE SweetAlerts setup and ready
-- Cannot edit a Bug after it is closed //NOTE if statment made and ready
+* Cannot edit a Bug after it is closed //NOTE if statment made and ready
-* Bugs display last modified date //NOTE change to normal date/time

-### L's
+###
 X Bugs can be filtered by their status |||
 X Styling Indication on main page that bug is closed (color, strike-through, etc.)